jumski/midi-dataset-toolkit/README.md

 # midi-dataset-toolkit

-A Clojure library designed to ... well, that part is up to you.
+Clojure library that helps with creating data sets from midi files.

 ## Usage